jp7fkf/stm32lib_hal/bmp180/README.md

-# STM32 library for BMP180 Temperture and Pressure sensor
+# STM32 library for BMP180 Temperature and Pressure sensor

 ## Usage
 - Create instance of Bmp180